-Since its debut at the annual World’s Fair in New York in 1964, the Mustang has always been so named, and the running horse emblem has been part of its charm.
+The Mustang's name has helped shape its identity and is part of its appeal.
+Since the beginning, the running horse emblem has highlighted the freedom and power people associate with the Mustang.
 But the “Mustang” name, at least originally, had nothing to do with a horse, and the Mustang was almost given several other names during the development process.

 To understand the name, why it made sense, and why the running horse is still the perfect emblem regardless of the inspiration behind the Mustang brand, you have to go back to 1960, four years before the Mustang would make its first appearance and win the adoration of generations.